Sogndalsstranda

-Sogndalsstranda or Sogndalstrand is a harbor village in Sokndal municipality in Rogaland county, Norway.
+Sogndalsstranda is a harbor village in Sokndal Municipality in Rogaland county, Norway.
 The village is located at the mouth of the river Sokno, about 2 km south of the municipal centre of Hauge and also about 2 km southeast of the village of Rekefjord.
 The Jøssingfjorden lies about 2.7 km southeast of the village.

 The village has about 280 residents and it has become a tourist destination since the 1990s.
 The old village has many wooden buildings and warehouses.
 These buildings and the surrounding area were protected by law in 2005.
-Locally, the area is also known as simply Strando.
+Locally, the area is also known as simply Strondo.

 History

-The village grew up starting in the 1600s and by the 1660s, there was a beach resort located in Sogndalstrand.
-The villages of Sogndalstrand and Rekefjord are located near each other along the coast, and together they were granted ladested rights in 1798.
-Together this ladested was called Sogndal (historically spelled "Soggendahl").
+The village grew up starting in the 1600s and by the 1660s, there was a beach resort located in Sogndalsstranda (historically spelled Sogndalstrand).
+The villages of Sogndalsstranda and Rekefjord are located near each other and together, they were granted ladested rights in 1798.
+Together this two-point ladested was called Sogndal (historically spelled "Soggendahl").
 This status gave them a monopoly on import and export of goods and materials in the port and in the surrounding district.
 On 1 January 1838, all of Norway was divided up into municipalities according to the formannskapsdistrikt law.

-The ladested of Sogndal was put into the municipality of Sokndal.
-In 1845, the ladested was separated from Sokndal became a municipality of its own called Sogndal.
-Initially, Sogndal ladested had a population of 348 while Sokndal municipality had a population of 2,819.
-On 1 July 1944, Sogndal was reunited with Sokndal municipality, losing its small seaport status.
+The ladested of Sogndal was initially part of Sogndal Municipality (Sogndal herred; later spelled Sokndal).
+In 1845, the ladested was separated from Sogndal Municipality and became the new Sogndal ladested.
+Initially, Sogndal ladested had a population of 348 while Sogndal Municipality had a population of 2,819.
+On 1 July 1944, Sogndal ladestad was reunited with Sokndal Municipality, losing its small seaport status.
 Prior to the merger Sogndal had a population of 311.